salmanfareeth/LLM-Deployment/README.md

 ## 🧠 Why DeepSeek R1?

-In this project, we are using the `deepseek-r1` model with Ollama.
+In this project, I have used the `deepseek-r1` model with Ollama.

 Here’s why: